Oliver Anderson: 2016-2017

 Anderson didn't play again until May where he was eliminated in round one of qualifying for Busan and Seoul Challengers.
 Anderson had a further 4 months off for hip surgery returning to the ITF circuit in September.
 In October, Anderson was given a wildcard into the Traralgon Challenger, he lost in round 2 to John-Patrick Smith.
 Anderson ended the year with an ATP ranking of 736.

-Match-fixing scandal
+2017 Match-fixing scandal, suspension and retirement

 On 5 January 2017, Anderson was charged with match-fixing his first round match at the 2016 Latrobe City Traralgon ATP Challenger in October 2016.
 Anderson was approached to tank the first set of his first round match against Australian Harrison Lombe.
 He lost the first set 4–6, but won the next two 6–0, 6–2.

 In May 2017, Anderson pleaded guilty to the match-fixing charge and was fined $500 by Latrobe Valley Magistrates Court, Victoria.
-Anderson remains suspended (since February 2017) until the Tennis Integrity Unit investigations, and the independent Anti-Corruption Hearing process that will follow, have concluded.
+This was followed by an Independent Hearing Officer who suspended Anderson competing for 19 months from the International Tennis Integrity Agency.
+Anderson immediately retired at the age of 20.